isomerpages/sciencecentre-emag/_episodes/Season 1/Peranakan Ancestry.md

 <h4><strong>Timestamps</strong></h4>
 <p>00:00 Preview
 <br>00:24 Intro
-<br>01:27 Prof. Foo's personal journey to becoming a doctor
+<br>01:27 Prof. Foo's journey to becoming a doctor
-<br>06:56 Inception and findings of the Singapore Peranakan Genome Project
+<br>06:56 Singapore Peranakan Genome Project
 <br>15:32 Genghis Khan and genetic isopoints
 <br>18:48 Is your 185th million grandfather a fish?
 <br>21:02 [Mid-roll ad] Bioethics: We could, but should we? at Science Centre